puppetlabs/puppet-docs/source/pe/2.0/console_accessing.markdown

 The console is Puppet Enterprise's web GUI.
 Use it to:

+* Browse and edit resources on your nodes
+* Trigger Puppet runs at will
 * View reports and activity graphs
 * Assign Puppet classes to nodes
 * View inventory data
 * Track compliance audits
+* Invoke MCollective agents on your nodes

 Browser Requirements
 -----